milan338/FractalStuff/README.md

  - Adjust the background colour using the `Background Color` button
  - Export the current scene with the `Export PNG` button
  - Return to a 'home view' using the `Home View` button
+ - Exit the app using the `escape` key

 ## Building it Yourself